-But Burning Crusade Classic won't be exactly as you remember, either.
-Unlike with WoW Classic, Blizzard is making some pretty drastic changes this time around.
-Don't fret, though, because everything you need to know about Burning Crusade Classic is right here.
+Burning Crusade Classic won't be exactly as it was, either.
+Unlike WoW Classic, Blizzard is making some pretty big changes this time around.
+Don't worry, though, because everything you need to know about Burning Crusade Classic is right here.

 When does Burning Crusade Classic launch?